DivinElegy/DivinEntity/NoteSkins/dance/DivinEntity/README.md

 _void_ **SetMetricCallback(section, command, callback)** - Set ```callback``` as the callback function for the metric in section ```section``` and command ```command```.

+#Message Commands
+The NoteSkin also broadcasts messages on certain events.
+Below is a summary.

+**StepP1LeftPressedMessageCommand** - Broadcast when player 1 steps on the left receptor.
+**StepP1DownPressedMessageCommand** - Broadcast when player 1 steps on the down receptor.
+**StepP1UpPressedMessageCommand** - Broadcast when player 1 steps on the up receptor.
+**StepP1RightPressedMessageCommand** - Broadcast when player 1 steps on the right receptor.

+**StepP1LeftLiftedMessageCommand** - Broadcast when player 1 lifts off the left receptor.
+**StepP1DownLiftedMessageCommand** - Broadcast when player 1 lifts off the down receptor.
+**StepP1UpLiftedMessageCommand** - Broadcast when player 1 lifts off the up receptor.
+**StepP1RightLiftedMessageCommand** - Broadcast when player 1 lifts off the right receptor.

+**P1FantasticMessageCommand** - Broadcast when player 1 gets a Fantastic.
+**P1ExcellentMessageCommand** - Broadcast when player 1 gets an Excellent.
+**P1GreatMessageCommand** - Broadcast when player 1 gets a Great.
+**P1DecentMessageCommand** - Broadcast when player 1 gets a Decent.
+**P1WayOffMessageCommand** - Broadcast when player 1 gets a WayOff.
+**P1HitMineMessageCommand** - Broadcast when player 1 hits a mine.

+The same commands exist for player 2, you just substitute P1 with P2.

 #Usage Examples
 Get all tap arrows: